tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/smaller_training/training8.pnghalf.png">

-Each new addition of data will change the persepctive of the classifier based on the new data, and we can  Saving multiple classifiers allows us to select the most effective point in training based on the validation data.
+Each new addition of data will change the persepctive of the classifier based on the new data, and we can save multiple classifiers which allows us to select the most effective point in training based on the validation data.

-For more information, there is a thorough and effective explanation of __Trainable Weka Segmentation__ plugin located at: https://imagej.net/plugins/tws/
+For more information, there is a thorough and effective explanation of __Trainable Weka Segmentation__ plugin located at: https://imagej.net/plugins/tws/ .

 ACCT will expect at least 2 classifiers to compare performance against for its validation step.

 # Creating Hand Count Markers